jordaniza/ambos-app/README.md

 - vite.config.ts::plugins::SvelteKitPWA - the VitePWA plugin configuration

 Note that the app is served with prerender=true and will cache static assets.
 Ensure you're aware of this, and the implications for SSR.
 In our case, this is a blockchain app, so it's client-heavy and doesn't need to be indexed by search engines.

+## Testing

+Vitest can be run in unit, integration or e2e mode.
+Scripts are in the package.json file.
+Define each test suite by creating a file with the {unit,integration,e2e}.spec.ts extension.

+Vitest scans for all files in src that contains {unit,integration,e2e}.spec.ts and runs them.